erincorbett88/Notes/Spring/SpringBootBasics.md

   - root of website is ("/")
   - the return statement of a requestmapping method is the name of the view we want to display

+Running the project:
+- fist add maven wrapper: ./mvnw -v
+- then run the project: ./mvnw spring-boot:run

 ## Dependency Injection
 ### What is Dependency Injection?
-- Dependency Injection is a design pattern used to create loosely coupled components in a system.
+Dependency Injection is a design pattern used to create loosely coupled components in a system.

-  - What does this mean?
+What does this mean?